 - Fill the donner: Fill it with one leg of your stockings until it reaches just below where that leg will be when worn (between mid-thigh and knee).
 If using two legs of stockings, fill each leg separately so that they’re not tangled together when put on later!

 - Wind up the process: Remove the donner from one foot and pull one end of the stocking through its hole; this will prevent any bunching up around your toes once everything is in place!
-Repeat with other foot/legs if used – again making sure there are no wrinkles before moving forward into step 4.
+Repeat with other foot/legs if use.

-5. You may be able to use a sheet or long pillowcase as a makeshift donner.
+use a sheet or long pillowcase as a makeshift donner

 If you are unable to purchase a donner, or if you prefer to use your own method, you can use a sheet or long pillowcase.